MaterializeInc/homebrew-materialize/CONTRIBUTING.md

   Note that your API key is not the same as your account password.
 It can be found via [these instructions](https://www.jfrog.com/confluence/display/BT/Uploading#Uploading-GettingyourAPIKey).

+The output of `mkbottle` lists several attributes that you must update in `Formula/materialized.rb:

+- `url` should point to the correct release tarball.
+- `sha256` should match the tarball at `url`
-- Note the SHA hash printed at the end of the `bin/mkbottle` command, and update the `sha256` attribute under the `bottle` section of `Formula/materialized.rb` accordingly.
+- Update the `sha256` attribute under the `bottle` section of `Formula/materialized.rb` with the high_siera bottle sha.
+- Update the `STABLE_BUILD_SHA` to reflect the full commit SHA for the selected release.

 Then, submit a PR!
 CI will automatically test that the formula installs and runs properly.